Reversible Coalescing-Fragmentating Wasserstein Dynamics on the Real Line: Abstract

 \section{Abstract}

-We introduce a family of reversible fragmentating-coagulating processes of particles of varying size-scaled diffusivity with strictly local interaction on the real line.
-The construction is based on a new family of measures on the set of real increasing functions as reference measures for naturally associated Dirichlet forms.
-The processes are infinite dimensional versions of sticky reflecting dynamics on a simplicial complex with positive boundary measure in all subcomplexes.
-Among other things we identify the intrinsic metric leading to a Varadhan formula for the short time asymptotics with the Wasserstein metric for the associated measure valued diffusion. \keywords{Wasserstein Diffusion, Varadhan Formula, Dean-Kawasaki-Equation}
+We introduce a family of reversible fragmentating-coagulating processes of particles of varying size-scaled diffusivity with strictly local interaction on the real line as mathematically rigorous description of colloidal motion of fluids.
+The associated measure valued process provides a weak solution to a corrected Dean-Kawasaki equation for supercooled liquids without dissipation.
+Our construction is based on the introduction and analysis of a fundamentally new family of equilibrium measures for the associated dynamics and their Dirichlet forms.
+We identify the intrinsic metric as the quadratic Wasserstein distance, which makes the process a non-trivial example of Wasserstein diffusion.